ObaraEmmanuel/Formation/README.md

 ```

 > Note: this xml file has been manually formatted to make it more legible.
 The actual xml file
-> is minimally formatted since it's not expected that the developer will need to modify the xml
+> will not be formatted as the developer is not expected to change it manually.
-> file manually

 To load the design in your python code is as simple as: